-An additional 10 ft of building height 1 additional story may be permitted in excess of the required maximum standard.
-For the each additional story 10 ft in building height, an additional 10% of site area beyond the minimum is required to be retained in vegetation.
+An additional 10 ft of building height may be permitted in excess of the required maximum standard.
+For the additional 10 ft in building height, an additional 10% of site area beyond the minimum is required to be retained in vegetation.